What Is LTV/CAC?

 If LTV needs to improve, one thing to consider is updating your SaaS pricing strategy.
 It may be changing your business model from a subscription-based to usage-based platform, or you may simply raise prices then address pricing with existing customers when it’s time to discuss renewals.
 Sales may also cross-sell other products to create more leeway on the CAC payback period at the point of sale or throughout the relationship.

 LTV also relies on your customer success management skills.
 How effectively are your marketing and CS teams working together to deliver new features to existing customers?
 Are you seeing upticks in product engagement when new features release?
 Can you look at retention and renewals by CS rep to understand performance on a deeper level?
+Keeping close track of your customer success metrics will help you get good answers to these questions.

 Finance can dig into the data to help answer these questions, unlocking insights that can help reduce churn and improve LTV.